 This two-hour workshop provides participants the opportunity to use DOL online resources to define and explore career opportunities.
 Labor market information research will be used to select a career path or develop a job search plan.

-A four-and-a-half-hour workshop designed to create the most effective resume for the career you want.
+A four-and-a-half-hour workshop designed to create your most effective resume for the career you want.
 Trained facilitators will provide guidance and teach you to evaluate your resume and understand job application techniques.

 This two-hour workshop is focused on using marketing techniques for your job search.
 We’ll explore networking opportunities and use multiple resources to develop an action plan for your job hunt.